Development of a Multi-Phase Tank Model for the One-Dimensional Hydraulic SimulationCopyright: © ifas

 The solver uses a coupled Euler-Lagrange method to simulate the dynamic change of oil and air volume flows at the inlet.
-With the help of the simulation, the air share at the outlet can be dynamically calculated as a function of the system parameters.
+With the help of the simulation, the air ratio at the outlet can be dynamically calculated as a function of the system parameters.

-This model can be based on a variety of complex systems of equations.
+This model is based on a variety of complex systems of equations.
 The investigated influencing factors are the input variables of the model.
 A multi-dimensional structure is created from the adjustment range of these variables, which is called factor space.
 Each point in the factor space is a combination of the numerical values of the factors.
 The selected combinations from the factor space form the experimental field.

 Simulations were carried out with computing resources granted by RWTH Aachen University in project rwth0344.

 The ifas would like to thank you for the funding and support.